-For gallbladder cancer, high energy beams are delivered to the site of tumor through an external source (external beam therapy).
+For gallbladder cancer, high-energy beams are delivered to the site of the tumor through an external source (external beam therapy).
 It is an outpatient procedure that is usually given over several weeks.

 Side effects from radiation therapy may include mild skin reactions, fatigue, loss of appetite, nausea and vomiting, diarrhea, and weight loss.